takeoutfm/tv-samples/ReferenceAppKotlin/README.md

+# Takeout TV

+This is a modified sample that adds support for Takeout.
+Features supported:

+* Enter endpoint, user, pass to authenticate and access your movies
+* Exoplayer captions are enabled by default, hard coded preference for English
+* High quality audio is enabled by default, hard coded preference to English, 6 channel HD
+* Caption and audio selection displayed in player progress control
+* Watch progress

+This is still a prototype however it's usable and appears to work well.

+Things to add:

+* Look at Watch Next
+* Look at Home Screen Channel
+* Add details screen with description, actors, etc.
+* Server based search
+* Improved top level browsing UI

 # TV Reference App

 This sample demonstrates how to create a video playback app that is optimized for Android TV and